-However, an RNN comprised of the standard recurrent cells tends to experience difficulties during the training process due to the vanishing or exploding gradients between inputs that are far apart in time (Bengio et al., 1994).
-In order to address this problem of long-term dependencies, the LSTM cell, a type of RNN, was developed more than two decades ago (Hochreiter and Schmidhuber, 1997) and successfully applied to a wide range of sequential tasks, such as speech recognition (Hsu et al., 2016), trajectory prediction (Altché and de La Fortelle, 2017), and prediction of the remaining useful life of lithium-ion batteries (Ren et al., 2021), to name a few.
-The original LSTM cell contains only input and output gates (Fig. 3) and is represented by the following expressions:
+However, a RNN comprised of the standard recurrent cells tend to experience difficulties during the training process due to the vanishing or exploding gradients between inputs that are far apart in time (Bengio et al., 1994).
+In order to address this problem of long-term dependencies, the long short-term memory (LSTM) cell, a type of RNN, was developed more than two decades ago (Hochreiter and Schmidhuber, 1997) and successfully applied to a wide range of sequential tasks, such as speech recognition (Hsu et al., 2016), trajectory prediction (Altché and de La Fortelle, 2017), and prediction of the remaining useful life (Ren et al., 2021), to name a few.
+The original LSTM cell contains only input and output gates (Figure 3) and is represented by the following expressions: